MHF CSS Guide

 <button className={styles.btn} />

-• Use the styled jsx library and follow .
+* **Use** the `styled jsx` library and follow [these conventions](https://nextjs.org/blog/styling-next-with-styled-jsx).

 // CORRECT!